 - The input for this stage is the design specifications provided by the previous stage.

-- This stage is usually taken care of by the development team that consists of programmers, interface designers and other specialists and the tools used are compilers, debuggers, interpreters and media editors.
+- This stage is usually taken care of by the development team consisting of programmers, interface designers, and other specialists.
+The tools used are compilers, debuggers, interpreters, and media editors.

-- This stage usually takes the maximum time and it is important to diligently keep track of the processes and design.
+- This stage usually takes the maximum time and it is important to keep track of the processes and design diligently.
 Changes to the design at this stage are difficult in Waterfall Project Management.

 - For a large project involving several teams, version control is recommended to track changes to the code tree and revert to previous snapshots for error handling.

-- In our example: The actual construction of the building using labor and materials is done at this stage.
+- In our example, the building’s actual construction using labor and materials is done at this stage.

 Testing can be done for the product as a whole or for individual components.
 “Test cases” can be verified to see if the product can deliver as promised.
-There can be testing of modules, system testing of the integrated product and acceptance testing.
-Acceptance testing involves testing the product for loopholes by the end user or customer.
+There can be testing of modules, system testing of the integrated product, and acceptance testing.
+Acceptance testing involves testing the product for loopholes by the end-user or customer.
 Defects are noted down for the implementation team to correct.
-Once the corrections are made, a formal product documentation is prepared.
+Once the corrections are made, formal product documentation is prepared.